 - Overheating – Any pad can cause you to feel hot and sweaty down below.
 You should change your pad regularly to prevent any bacterial growth causing an infection.

 - Expense – You will bleed for up to 6 weeks after birth.
-This can add up to a lot of disposable use or needing a large supply of reusable pads.
+This can add up to a lot of disposable use or requiring a large supply of reusable pads.

 Postpartum Pad FAQ